akarsh-dhingra/akarsh-dhingra/README.md

 ### Looking for

-**Founding Engineer / Early Engineer** roles at seed–Series A startups where:
+**Full Stack Dev / Early Engineer** roles at seed–Series A startups or companies where:

 1. Product is still being discovered
 2. Engineers own outcomes end-to-end